 The Calamondin lime looks like a kumquat in size, shape and color.
 In tropical environments it may remain green when fully mature, but develops a rich orange color in most other climates.
-It has a very thin adherent skin with five to ten seeds and seven to nine segments.
+It has a very thin adherent skin with 5 to 10 seeds and 7 to 9 segments.
 It is extremely tart an acidic even when fully ripe and should not be eaten whole like a kumquat, though the seeds will have to be expelled.
 They are most often used as a juicing citrus.

 Calamondin limes are available in tropical Asian climates year-round.
 In North America they are available winter through spring.

 The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefor technically making it an orangequat.
 Its botanical name is somewhat confusing as three classifications are accepted: Citrus madurensis, C. mitis and C. microcarpa.
 The Philippines leads the world in Calamondin lime production, growing up to 40,000 tons per year.
 There the citrus is known colloquially as Calamansi.

 The Calamondin lime is believed to be a native of China.
 Today it thrives all throughout eastern Asia in Indonesia, Malaysia, Thailand and the Philippines.
 It is strongly cold-tolerant and often grown in gardens outside of its native tropical climate.

 Recipes that include Calamondin Limes.
 One is easiest, three is harder.